 How many good things have happened to you in the past week?
 How many bad things?
 Likely you can tally up a fair mix of both.

-Now, if I asked the same questions of someone else, who had lived through the exact same week as you, would their answers be the same?
+Now, if I asked the same questions of someone else who had lived through the same week as you, would their answers be the same?
 What if it were ten other people?
 And how would we know who was right?

-Trick is, they’d all be right, and so would you.
+The trick is, they’d all be correct, and so would you.

 Exceptionally little in life is objectively good, bad, or otherwise.
-In almost every case, it is within our power to decide how to experience it.
-Most of the time, if you choose to see a moment in your life as good, then it is.
+In almost every case, it is within our power to choose how to experience it.
+Most of the time, if you see a moment in your life as good, it is.
 Same if you decide it sucks.

 You cannot control all the events of your day, but you can manage how you think about them.
-And usually, the way you think has a much bigger impact on the way you feel than the events themselves do.
+And usually, how you think has a much more significant impact on how you feel than the original circumstances do.